 |In addition, we have guided reading books, which are also levelled to match children’s reading abilities.
 Whole Class reading also takes place each week where a text is explored collectively.|||

 Accelerated Reader is a national program used to assist in the improvement of pupil’s reading abilities and their comprehension of what they read.
 It provides pupils with thousands of book choices (and quizzes) from published scheme books such as Oxford Reading Tree to books by significant authors in order to meet their individual reading needs.

 The program uses a computer-based test called the STAR reader test that adjusts to the pupil’s individual reading level.
 They complete this initial testing early on in the school year to give them a reading level (known as a ZPD).
 Based on this information, each pupil has a points target which they must meet each half term.
 They earn points by passing quizzes which they must sit after reading each text.
 Every pupil is expected to score 85% or higher on the Reading Practice quiz in order to demonstrate sufficient understanding of the text.
 Reading progress is recorded on the online system which is easily monitored by the children themselves as well as class teachers and members of the Senior Leadership Team.

-You can find out more information about the scheme by accessing the information from our Parent’s Workshop below:
+You can find out more information on the link below:

 You can also access the link to the BookFinder website below to find reading material appropriate to your child’s ZPD:

 Home Connect is a fun, easy-to-use web-based interface that allows parents to view their child’s progress in Accelerated Reader.
 Once you’ve signed on you can click Email Setup to sign up and receive emails showing your student’s quiz or test results.